heutelbeck/sapl-policy-engine/pdp-extensions/mqtt-pip/README.md

 }
 ```

-In the 'mqttPipConfig' object you can optionally set different values for environment attributes specified in the mqtt pip.
+In the 'mqtt' object you can optionally set different values for environment attributes specified in the mqtt pip.
 The following attribute are possible: